Japan's embrace of Russia under threat with Ukraine crisis

 Japan’s Prime Minister Shinzo Abe has made better ties with Moscow a priority since returning to power 15 months ago and has met Russian President Vladimir Putin five times, despite a territorial dispute dating from World War Two.

-By contrast, Abe has not met either of the leaders of neighboring South Korea or China.
+By contrast, Abe has not met either of the leaders of neighbouring South Korea or China.
 Tokyo is embroiled in disputes over uninhabited islands and wartime history with both countries.

 Russian forces seized Crimea, an isolated Black Sea peninsula with an ethnic Russian majority, without firing a shot following the ousting of the pro-Moscow Viktor Yanukovich as Ukrainian president last month.